 The two types of knowledge required for the reflection component of Personal Thoughts and Feelings are Conceptual knowledge and Metacognitive knowledge.
 Anderson et al. describe Metacognitive knowledge as "knowledge about cognition in general as well as awareness of and knowledge about one's own cognition."
 (2001 p.
-55) More information on this topic has been included in the associated paper (forthcoming).
-The subtypes of Metacognitive knowledge include strategic knowledge, which is "knowledge of the general strategies for leaning, thinking, and problem solving" (p.
-56); knowledge about cognitive tasks, including contextual and conditional knowledge, which includes "knowledge of different learning and thinking strategies... and what general strategies to use and how to use them" (pp. 57-58); and self-knowledge, which "includes knowledge of one's strengths and weaknesses in relation to cognition and learning."
+55) More information on this topic has been included in the associated paper by Whalen and Paez (2019).
+The subtypes of Metacognitive knowledge include strategic knowledge, which is "knowledge about cognitive tasks, including contextual and conditional knowledge, which includes "knowledge of different learning and thinking strategies...and what general strategies to use and how to use them" (pp. 57-58); and self-knowledge, which "includes knowledge of one's strengths and weaknesses in relation to cognition and learning."
 (Anderson et al., 2001 p.
 59) What is important to describe here, is that self-knowledge includes motivational beliefs, including self-efficacy beliefs, beliefs about goals, and beliefs about values and interests (Anderson et al., 2001).
 Anderson et al. describe that "[j]ust as students need to develop self-knowledge and awareness about their own knowledge and cognition, they also need to develop self-knowledge and awareness about their own motivation."
 (2001 p.
 59)

-Connecting this description to reflection, the student will be able to Analyze personal points of view, biases, values, and/or intensions; organize personal thoughts and/or feelings within the context of their learning experience; and summarize the main points and key themes identified.
+Connecting this description to reflection, the student will be able to attribute the point of view, biases, values, and/or intensions that underlie the personal thought or feeling; organize the information within the reflection; and summarize the information, including how it is relevant to one's own learning.
 While providing a clear summary is important in all categories, the authors found it particularly important to specifically include it as a criterion for this reflection category to encourage students' attention on abstracting the main points and themes of their analysis of their own thoughts and feelings, which are very subjective and highly complex.